Human rights in the United Kingdom: Human Rights Act 1998

 The Human Rights Act 1998 seeks to give direct effect to the European Convention on Human Rights in domestic law by enabling claimants to bring an action in national courts instead of having to take their case before the European Court of Human Rights, as had previously been the case.
 The Act makes it unlawful for a public authority to act in a manner contrary to certain rights prescribed by the Convention and allows a UK court to award a remedy in the event of a breach.

+A notable pre-Human Rights Act case illustrating the challenges of holding public bodies accountable involved Kelly Davis, a Black builder from Bath, who faced repeated planning refusals by Wansdyke District Council between 1989 and 1991.
+In 2000, a judge at Bristol County Court found that planning officers had acted in a “consistently unhelpful and obstructive fashion,” concluding that this was likely because Davis was “the only Black builder in Wansdyke.”

 In principle, the Act has vertical effect in that it operates only vis-à-vis public bodies and not private parties.
 There are however certain situations in which the Act can be indirectly invoked against a private person.

 Section 3 of the Act requires primary and secondary legislation to be given effect in a way which is compatible with the Convention insofar as this is possible.
 If the legislation cannot be interpreted in a manner which is compatible, this does not affect its validity, continuing operation or enforcement.
 In such a situation, section 4 of the Act allows a court to make a declaration of incompatibility which has no direct effect on the legislation nor any practical consequences for the case in which it is made; it allows Parliament to take remedial action without being obliged to do so.

 Human rights in Scotland are given legal effect through the Scotland Act 1998.
 Section 57(2) of the Act states: "A member of the Scottish Executive has no power to make any subordinate legislation, or to do any other act, so far as the legislation or act is incompatible with any of the Convention rights...”

 UK human rights legislation has been criticised by some for what they perceive as excessive attention to the human rights of offenders at the expense of those of victims; high-profile cases, such as those of Learco Chindamo and the 2006 Afghan hijackers, have attracted controversy, sparking calls for the review of the Human Rights Act 1998 and other legislation.
 David Cameron in his second ministry announced plans to replace the Human Rights Act with a "British Bill of Rights".

 On 9 May 2022, more than 50 organisations warned the UK government that tearing up the Human Rights Act would have “dire consequences” including removing obligations to properly address violence against women and girls and destabilising peace in Northern Ireland.